onflow/flow/docs/content/access-api.md

 #### Alchemy Access Nodes

-[Alchemy](https://alchemy.com) provides free logging, monitoring, and more tooling via their dashboard to all builders on Flow.
+Our partner, [Alchemy](https://alchemy.com) is offering robust access node infrastructure in addition to free logging, monitoring, and more tooling via their dashboard to all builders on Flow.
 [Read their documentation](https://docs.alchemy.com/flow/guides/getting-started) and [sign up](https://www.alchemy.com/flow) to get access to their tools.
 You can find support on their [Discord server](https://discord.gg/6X635zrNUg).